AdobeDocs/workfront-learn.sv-SE/help/portfolios-and-programs/overview-of-adobe-workfront-portfolios.md

 <!--
 Pro-tips graphic
-If a user can’t access a specific portfolio, make sure it’s shared with them.
+If a user can't access a specific portfolio, make sure it's shared with them.
 The Workfront access level determines that a user can access portfolios in general, but sharing makes sure they can see specific portfolios.
 -->

 <!--